lucianistrati/Cross-domain-NER/README.md

 ## Files

+In src/lucian the following relevant files are located:

 - `basic_vectorizations_experiment.py`: Python script for conducting experiments using basic vectorization techniques.
 - `conditional_random_fields_model.py`: Python script implementing a Conditional Random Fields (CRF) model for NER.
 - `linguistical_classifier.py`: Python script for implementing a classifier based on linguistic features for NER.